mohammedDehairy/MDFaceDetector/README.md

 Usage :

-1. you should instantiate MDFaceDetectorViewController by the class method
+- you should instantiate MDFaceDetectorViewController by the class method

 +(MDFaceDetectorViewController*)faceDetector

 as it detects the device type (ipad or iphone) and load the appropriate xib

-2. present the view controller any way want as any view controller
+- present the view controller any way want as any view controller

-3 .immplement the MDFaceDetectorDelegate protocole with two methods
+- immplement the MDFaceDetectorDelegate protocole with two methods

 -(void)MDFaceDetectorFaceTapped:(MDFaceDetectorViewController*)faceDetector AtRect:(CGRect)faceRect;